For many, working from home is the dream. Hence the attraction of leaflet packing jobs from home.

-Packing jobs working from home are not real jobs, and will not make you any money, in fact the reverse is true.
+Packing jobs from home are not real jobs, and will not make you any money.
+In fact, the reverse is true.

 They will more than likely lose you money, while lining the pockets of the scammers who post these fake opportunities online.

-Leaflet packing jobs from home – like envelope stuffing jobs in the UK – are never going to make you a penny.
-The scammers make money by asking those who express an interest to pay a fee for joining up.
+Leaflet packing jobs from home – like envelope stuffing jobs in the UK – will never make you a penny.
+The scammers make money by asking those who are interested to pay a fee for joining up.